 Widows, at least in the United States, are common, search around old houses, garages, brick piles, etc. However, for the U.S., you are limited to the species mentioned earlier: the Latrodectus mactans (The Southern Black Widow), hesperus (The Western), variolus (The Northern), geometricus (The Brown) and bishopi (The Red).

-Most people do not sell them, and you won’t see them in a regular pet store.
+Most people do not sell them, and you probably won’t see them in a regular pet store.
 However, there are people online who sell them.
 Just Google “Black Widows for sale” or the certain species you want, and things should come up.
 If you don’t find want you want, I encourage you to go on to Instagram and search for the species you want.
 Look for accounts of people who have lots of spider pictures and ask them if they sell or import spiders or where they got their spiders.
-You should find someone, but if not, don’t give up, keep looking; seek, and you shall find (Matthew 7:7).

 The Spiders of the latrodectus genus are quite beautiful.
 I encourage you to look up the different species listed below as well as viewing the gallery at the end of this article because they are truly beautiful creatures.